-La Rochelle Motel is located in Akaroa Village on Banks Peninsula, just 90 minutes from Christchurch in New Zealand’s South Island.
-Located on the main road at the start of the village, it is close to a choice of restaurants, bars and cafés, and is just a 15-minute walk along the waterfront from Akaroa’s main shopping area.
+La Rochelle Motel is a relaxed family operated motel located in the Akaroa Village on Banks Peninsula, just 90 minutes from Christchurch in New Zealand’s South Island.
+Easily found on the main road at the start of the village, it is close to a choice of restaurants, bars and cafés, and is just a 15-minute walk along the waterfront from Akaroa’s main shopping area.

 Click here to make your booking or check availability.
-Group and long-stay rates are available on request, and La Rochelle Motel can also host your next conference in Akaroa.
-The friendly staff can help you with planning accommodation, conference facilities and catering.
-Call them on 0800 452 762 to discuss your Akaroa conference.
+Group and long-stay rates are available on request.
+Alex, Jane and their friendly staff can help you with planning your accommodation, local activities, conference venues and catering.
+Call them on 0800 452 762 to discuss your next Akaroa experience.

 Alex & Jane took over operating La Rochelle Motel in August 2015.
 Alex has an extensive background in hospitality and banking while Jane is a registered Osteopath.
 Jane also operates a small local clinic in Duvauchelle called Akaroa Osteopathy.

 Jane was born in the original Canterbury in merry old England and Alex spent his childhood in the Selwyn area just out of Christchurch.
 In 2012 they met in the Sunshine Coast in Australia and moved to New Zealand in 2015.

 In their spare time they enjoy exploring the Peninsula and spending time with their two children.
 If beer or cider is your thing ask them about their latest batch of homebrew.

 Banks Peninsula, on which Akaroa is located, was created millions of years ago by a volcanic eruption.
 You can still see traces of the lava flows when you take one of the outer harbour dolphin cruises.